fbpx

 Tips for Staying at El Conquistador Resort

-You’ll want to reserve the ferry to Palamino Island where you can enjoy the perfect Puerto Rico Vacation with kids complete with island restaurant/bar, chairs with shade, shells to collect, a lifeguarded beach to swim, and tons of sand to build the perfect sandcastle.
+You’ll want to reserve the ferry to Palamino Island, where you can enjoy the perfect Puerto Rico Vacation with kids, complete with an island restaurant/bar, chairs with shade, shells to collect, a lifeguarded beach to swim, and tons of sand to build the perfect sandcastle.

 Palamino Island in Puerto Rico.
 Photo credit: Chelsea Kelly-Sipe

-There are also bathrooms, showers, and a store with anything you need including toys, sunscreen, beach towels, and more.
-Towels are provided on the island and there is a wheelchair that can be used in the sand for anyone with mobility issues.
+There are also bathrooms, showers, and a store with anything you need, including toys, sunscreen, beach towels, and more.
+Towels are provided on the island, and a wheelchair can be used in the sand for anyone with mobility issues.

 Plan at least ½ a day to enjoy the onsite Coqui waterpark.
 The water park features a lazy river, three slides, and pools to relax in the hot sun.
-There is a small restaurant onsite, as well as one in the nearby harbor.
+There is a small restaurant onsite and one in the nearby harbor.

 Coqui Waterpark.
 Photo credit: Chelsea Kelly-Sipe